Paper tiger: Use

 Mao Zedong first introduced his idea of paper tigers to Americans in an August 1946 interview with American journalist Anna Louise Strong:

 The atom bomb is a paper tiger which the U.S. reactionaries use to scare people.
 It looks terrible, but in fact it isn't.
 Of course, the atom bomb is a weapon of mass slaughter, but the outcome of a war is decided by the people, not by one or two new types of weapon.

 All reactionaries are paper tigers.
 In appearance, the reactionaries are terrifying, but in reality they are not so powerful.

+Mao Zedong's translator, who was skilled at English, initially translated "paper tiger" as "scarecrow" in an attempt to use a cultural reference point an American would understand.
+Mao realized something had been lost in translation, and asked the translator what a scarecrow was.
+On hearing the answer, Mao rejected the term, switching to his heavily accented English to clarify that he meant a "paper tiger".
+Anna Louise Strong identifies the translator as Lu Dingyi in her 1948 memoir Tomorrow's China, while some other sources instead identify Yu Guangsheng as the translator.

 In a 1956 interview with Strong, Mao used the phrase "paper tiger" to describe American imperialism again:

 In appearance it is very powerful but in reality it is nothing to be afraid of; it is a paper tiger.
 Outwardly a tiger, it is made of paper, unable to withstand the wind and the rain.
 I believe that it is nothing but a paper tiger.

 In 1957, Mao reminisced about the original interview with Strong:

 In an interview, I discussed many questions with her, including Chiang Kai-shek, Hitler, Japan, the United States and the atom bomb.
 I said all allegedly powerful reactionaries are merely paper tigers.
 The reason is that they are divorced from the people.
 Look!
 Wasn't Hitler a paper tiger?
 Wasn't he overthrown?

 In this view, "paper tigers" are superficially powerful but are prone to overextension that leads to sudden collapse.
 When Mao criticized Soviet appeasement of the United States during the Sino-Soviet split, Soviet Premier Nikita Khrushchev reportedly said, "the paper tiger has nuclear teeth".

+The discourse of Ruguanxue deems the United States as a paper tiger which appears to be strong and affluent but is in fact in decline.

 The term was frequently used in Chinese Internet discourse regarding the trade war begun by United States President Donald Trump.
 Internet users referred to Trump as a paper tiger, frequently observing that the United States economy depends heavily on Chinese companies for a host of necessities, electronics, and raw components.